anil023/Excel_Store-Marketing-Campaign-Dashboard/README.md

-# Customer Analysis for a Store
+# Sales and Customer Analysis for a Store
 ## Define the Question
 Data from a superstore(iFood) marketing campaign is accessible on Kaggle [(link)](https://www.kaggle.com/datasets/ahsan81/superstore-marketing-campaign-dataset "Kaggle Link to the Dataset").
 This repository documents the data analysis conducted on this available dataset using Microsoft Excel.
 The primary objectives of this analysis include identifying customer groups for future customer acquisition campaigns that could help maximize sales.